 A Prescription to Spend the Day in Nature

-The Santa Clara County Parks Prescription Program the first Parks Prescription program of its kind in our county that encourages physical activity in park settings with a prescription from a healthcare provider or doctor.
+The Santa Clara County Park Prescription Program is the first Parks Prescription program of its kind in our county that encourages physical activity in park settings with a prescription from a healthcare provider.
 The goal of the program is for families to explore parks in Santa Clara County, participate in park hikes, and become familiar and comfortable in park settings.
 There are many reasons why Santa Clara County doctors are joining this national movement to get families outdoors and active:

 - Being in nature can improve your mood.

 - Having access to parks can increase physical activity and combat obesity.

 - Contact with nature through parks improves all people's physical, mental and spiritual health.